 This dish was a great spin on fine italian meals!
 The fresh flavours and vivid colours of the dish, topped with warm, neat balls made me giddy with pride as I served this dish to guests.
-The neat balls are my favourite part of this meal, just the right tenderness, juicy and plump, their flavour and look was exactly like that of a meat ball without the side effects or cruelty If you have a spirooli you can make this dish, technically you’ll need a dehydrator for the neat balls, however if you don’t have one this dish can be made without them.
+The neat balls are my favourite part of this meal, just the right tenderness, juicy and plump, their flavor and look was exactly like that of a meat ball.
+If you have a spirooli or vegetable peeler, you can make these zucchini noodles.

 - 1 small butternut squash